VBA to Customize Row Height in Excel (6 Methods)

 • RowHeight = 25 -> Set new row height

-This is a very efficient way when you have so many worksheets in your Excel book and each of them required individual height customization.
+This is a very efficient method when you have many worksheets in your Excel book and each of their required individual heights need customization.

 Read More: How to Change the Row Height in Excel

-3. Macro to Change Height of Multiple Rows in Excel
+Example 3 – Change Height of Multiple Rows

-You can change the height of multiple rows with VBA.
-Let’s see how to update row height from 15 to 25 for our dataset.
+Let’s update row height from 15 to 25 in multiple rows of our dataset.

 Steps: